GuillermoMelean/Docs/Docs/tipos_complexos_BPS.md

-# Adicionar Tipos de Dados Complexos ao BPS
+# Add new Complex Data Type to BPS

 ## 1st part - allows the use of the new created type in the forms without errors